-Variable rates can also affect your loan term repayment plan.
+Variable rates can also affect your repayment plan.

 Depending on your loan, your interest rate, and consequently your monthly payments, could change based on how market rates perform.

-This typically occurs on a monthly or quarterly basis.
+This sometimes occurs on a monthly or quarterly basis.

-Your lender chooses a base rate, such as the prime rate or LIBOR, then adds a fixed percentage to determine your interest rate.
+Your lender may choose a base rate, such as the prime rate or LIBOR, then add a fixed percentage to determine your interest rate.

 So if the prime rate is at 3.5% and your lenders adds 2% as your variable rate, then your interest rate for that payment would be 5.5%.

 If the prime rate were to increase, your interest rate would also increase correspondingly.